Show All Answers

-Basic Hourly Rates are the actual take home amount while the hourly benefits are the intangible part of pay for items such as vacations, dental, health plans and retirement funds.
+Basic hourly rate is the actual take home amount while the hourly benefit (fringe rate) is the intangible part of pay for items such as vacations, dental, health plans, and retirement funds.

 The wage decision specifies the basic hourly wage rates and fringe benefits determined to be prevailing for the described work classifications of laborers and mechanics employed on construction projects of a similar character and in specific localities.

 City of Saint Paul compliance officers will also make on-site visits to various construction sites and conduct interviews directly with employees working on-site.

 Contractors will also submit site logs and allow compliance officers access to employees when conducting on-site employee interviews.